HEAD COACH, ROCKFORD (AHL)

 Prior to joining the Blackhawks organization, Dent was the Head Coach of the ECHL’s Columbia Inferno for the 2005-06 season.
 During the 2004-05 campaign, Dent was an Assistant Coach with the ECHL Kelly Cup champion Trenton Titans.

 Dent played parts of four seasons in professional hockey.
 His top season came in 1993-94, when he potted 84 points in 67 games with the ECHL’s Johnstown Chiefs.
 In 194 career games at the professional level, Dent totaled 198 points.

 Dent played his college hockey at St. Lawrence University, graduating with a B.S. in sports management in 1992.
 During his time at St. Lawrence, the Saints won the ECAC Championship in 1989 and 1992, advancing to the NCAA tournament both seasons.

 After Dent’s playing career ended, he worked with the Washington Capitals as a Video Coordinator from 1999 to 2004.
-In this role, Dent was responsible for pre-scouting upcoming opponents, working closely with the assistant coaches on the penalty kill and preparing and breaking down video for system meetings.
+In this role, Dent was responsible for pre-scouting upcoming opponents, working closely with the assistant coaches on the penalty kill along with preparing and breaking down video for system meetings.

 Dent and his wife, Katherine, have three children: Dylan, Morgan and Paige.